EmbarrassingMoment/MIRenamer/README.md

     * An error message will be displayed if the selected asset is not a Material Instance.
     * A confirmation dialog appears if the name does not conform to the expected pattern (excluding patterns like `M_Hoge_Inst`).
 * **Batch Renaming:**
-    * You can rename all Material Instances under the `/Game` folder in your project at once by selecting "Rename All Material Instances" from the "Tools" menu in the editor's top menu bar.
+    * You can rename all Material Instances under the `/Game` folder in your project at once by selecting "Rename All Material Instances" .from the "Tools" > "MaterialInstanceRenamer" section in the editor's top menu bar.
     * A confirmation dialog is displayed before processing.
     * A progress dialog is shown during the operation.
     * After completion, a summary dialog shows the total number of renamed assets.